johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

 - **Category Filtering:** Tab navigation for filtering symbols by category
 - **Favorites System:** Star icons to mark frequently used symbols
 - **Now Card Animation:** Subtle pulsing effect (scale: 1.02) to highlight current activity
-- **Edit Mode Toggle:** Always visible toggle in top-right corner for switching modes
+- **Edit Mode Toggle:** Always visible toggle in the `AppBar` for switching modes
+- **Auto-Announce Toggle:** Always visible toggle in the `AppBar` to enable/disable automatic speech for the "Now" activity
 - **Safe Area Support:** All UI elements respect device notches and home indicators
 - **Sequence Navigation:** Prev/next buttons and dropdown for selecting and navigating sequences
 - **Sequence Bar:** Collapsible interface that can be minimized when not in use